A Scholars Program for Industry-Oriented Research in Engineering (ASPIRE) Program

 the ASPIRE Project Description form (to be completed by the faculty or staff mentor).

-For best consideration for Fall 2013, the application is due at Mtech by 4:00 PM on September 17, 2013.
-Fall awards will be announced September 27.
+For best consideration for Spring 2014, the application is due at Mtech by 4:00 PM on February 10, 2014.
+Spring awards will be announced February 19.
+For best consideration for Summer 2014, the appplication is due at Mtech by 4:00 PM on April 4, 2014.
+Summer awards will be announced April 18.
 Students may contact any Clark School of Engineering faculty or staff directly to arrange a project application.

 Undergraduate students in the A. James Clark School of Engineering who have completed at least 14 credit hours and attained a minimum GPA of 3.0 are eligible to apply for ASPIRE scholarships.
 In semesters where the ASPIRE budget is sufficient to fund all applications received by the due date, ASPIRE may accept a lower GPA.
 Mentors must be engineering faculty or staff.
 Students may submit only one application per semester or summer.
 Students who have already won two ASPIRE scholarships are ineligible for further ASPIRE awards.